andrew/ultimate-awesome/README.md

 - [awesome-prediction-markets](https://github.com/spfunctions/awesome-prediction-markets) - A curated list of prediction market APIs, tools, datasets, and resources for developers and AI agents.
 - [awesome-stacks](https://github.com/stacksjs/awesome-stacks) - 🎉 A curated list of awesome things related to Stacks.js. .
 - [AWSome-websites](https://github.com/StanForever/AWSome-websites) - A curated list of awesome websites which are related to Amazon Web Services (AWS).
-- [awesome-student-resources](https://github.com/studentsuite/awesome-student-resources) - A curated list of the best software, tools, textbooks, channels, and resources for students.
-IB, IGCSE, SAT, and any student anywhere.
 - [Awesome-GithubProfile-README](https://github.com/suryachaitanya0/Awesome-GithubProfile-README) - 🚀 Your beginner GitHubProfile-README Guide.
 A guide to creating an awesome profile-README.
 - [awesome-server-vps-hosting-providers](https://github.com/syntaxscribe/awesome-server-vps-hosting-providers) - A curated list of awesome companies that provide servers for hosting applications, websites, and services.
 This includes providers of dedicated bare-metal servers, cloud computing platforms, and virtual private servers (VPS).
 Each entry is selected based on proven reliability, performance, and positive community recommendations 😊😊.
 - [awesome-sytac-training](https://github.com/sytac/awesome-sytac-training) - A list of the best training you can attend.